zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_workshop_setup.md

 Lab Assumptions
 ===============

--   Each participant has been provided an account on the c4u03 tenancy and the network(VCN) has been pre-created (including ingress rules).
+-   Each participant has been provided an account on the *[provided tenancy]* and the network (VCN) has been pre-created (including ingress rules).

 -   Each participant has a public/private key to login to instances post creation